Walgreens The Thread

 • Liver or kidney disease

-• A weakened immune system due to cancer treatment, steroid medications or HIV/AIDS
+• A weakened immune system due to diseases such as HIV/AIDS or medications such as cancer treatments and steroids

 Flu shot options for seniors

 Medicare Part B covers all flu shots approved by the U.S. Food and Drug Administration for use in people 65 years of age and older.
 Nasal spray flu vaccines are not approved for this age group, but there are several flu shot options.
-These include standard-dose flu shots and two flu vaccines designed specifically for those 65 and older: a high-dose flu vaccine and an adjuvanted flu vaccine to help produce a better immune response and improve protection against the flu.
-Your doctor or pharmacist can help you decide which flu shot is best for you.
+These include standard-dose flu shots and three flu vaccines designed specifically for those 65 and older: a high-dose flu vaccine, a recombinant flu vaccine, and an adjuvanted flu vaccine to help produce a better immune response and improve protection against the flu.
+Your healthcare provider or pharmacist can help you decide which flu shot is best for you.

 Flu shot tips and benefits